 Insurance Broker Education Requirements

 An insurance broker, sometimes referred to as an insurance agent, helps clients purchase insurance policies.
 Brokers are independent agents who typically represent multiple insurance companies.
 Some brokers specialize in one area of insurance, such as life, auto, death or health insurance, and others may work exclusively with individuals or groups.
-Read on for more information about the education required to become a licensed, insurance broker.
+Insurance brokers do not need formal education beyond short-term courses that prepare them for state licensure.

 Insurance Broker Educational Requirements